epiecs/dotfiles/README.md

     - Import rectangle config
     - Import wireguard tunnels
     - Login to obsidian
+        - The vault can be opened from your projects folder
     - Install printer(s)
     - Disable private mac on wifi where needed
     - Set/check your hostname
+    - Set your user image
+    - Login to edge and sync with your `gregorybers@gregorybers.eu` account
+    - Login to vscode and sync
+    - Drag correct items in dock
+    - Aldente appearance > other -> do not show dock icon
+    - Transfer files and projects

 ## Handy functions